 Creating and managing Investigate studies

-An investigate study enables you to view the performance and resource utilization of selected systems by using the required metric group.
-You can save an investigate study to further view the performance and resource utilization in near real-time or for a selected period of time according to your requirement.
-You can also use a saved investigate study to perform the root cause analysis of any issues in the required systems.
+An Investigate study enables you to view the performance and resource utilization of selected systems by using the required metric group.
+You can save an Investigate study to view the performance and resource utilization in near real-time or for a selected period of time according to your requirement.
+You can also use a saved Investigate study to analyze the capacity-related issues in your environment.

 For more information, see:

 Workflow for creating an Investigate study